mackeylab/bids_ppc_scripts/utilities/README.md

-__Fixing study identifiers__
+## Fixing study identifiers

-Applies if you get an error during dicom conversion about `Conflicting study identifiers found`.
+If you get an error during dicom conversion about `Conflicting study identifiers found`.
 This typically occurs if a subject was registered twice, or taken out of the scanner and then put back in.
 Essentially, each time you register a subject, they get a new `StudyInstanceUID`, which messes up the conversion to nifti.
-If this occurs, run them through the `loop_for_fixing_study_identifiers.sh`.

-**See Github issues and draft fix for this [here](https://github.com/nipy/heudiconv/pull/359)**.
+**Edit: With a new heudiconv version, we should be able to fix this with heudiconv(see [here](https://github.com/nipy/heudiconv/pull/359))**.
-Eventually we should be able to fix this by running using the flag `--grouping all` in heudiconv.
+For subjects who have different `StudyInstanceUID`, we can run heudiconv using the flag `--grouping all` to assign all dicoms in a subject folder to that subject.
+UAT has not tested this but should just take a new heudiconv script for that subject.

-__Fixing protocol name__
+## Fixing protocol name

 Rewrites ProtocolName and SeriesDescription in the dicom header.
 Originally needed because when we first introduced the PIPER movie scan, we continued to use the "BOLD_resting1" protocol for a while - this makes it difficult to use the protocol name in heudiconv's heuristic file to differentiate between rest scans and PIPER movie scans.